zfl9/chinadns-ng/README.md

  -6, --ipset-name6 <ipv6-setname>     ipset ipv6 set name, default: chnroute6
- -g, --gfwlist-file <file-path>       filepath of gfwlist, '-' indicate stdin -m, --chnlist-file <file-path>       filepath of chnlist, '-' indicate stdin -F, --final-use [china|trust]        used dns when not match special domail list and chnroute, default: <trust>
- -o, --timeout-sec <query-timeout>    timeout of the upstream dns, default: 5 -p, --repeat-times <repeat-times>    it is only used for trustdns, default: 1 -M, --chnlist-first                  match chnlist first, default: <disabled>
+ -g, --gfwlist-file <file-path>       filepath of gfwlist, '-' indicate stdin -m, --chnlist-file <file-path>       filepath of chnlist, '-' indicate stdin -F, --final-china                    use china-dns when not match special domail list and chnroute -o, --timeout-sec <query-timeout>    timeout of the upstream dns, default: 5 -p, --repeat-times <repeat-times>    it is only used for trustdns, default: 1 -M, --chnlist-first                  match chnlist first, default: <disabled>